craigpastro/todoapp/README.md

 ## Things to do

-- Use sqlc for Postgres
+- Use sqlc for Postgres (when they implement an iterator over rows https://github.com/kyleconroy/sqlc/issues/720)
 - Wrap errors
 - Implement preshared key auth
 - Add health check